 Surrendering to Southern Pines:

 Southern Pines takes special care to make the surrender process as easy and judgement free as possible.
-We employ a Surrender Counselor who will be responsible for setting up your appointment, counseling you through the process, and being your point-of-contact for any follow up after your drop off.
+We employ a Community Resources Coordinator who will be responsible for setting up your appointment, counseling you through the process, and being your point-of-contact for any follow up after your drop off.
 If you've decided to surrender your animal to Southern Pines Animal Shelter please follow these steps to make this process go smoothly:

-1. Talk your decision over with our Surrender Counselor
+1. Talk your decision over with our Community Resources Coordinator

 Please call the Surrender Department at (601)544-6632 (menu option #2) in order to discuss your decision.
-If you're unable to speak directly with our counselor please leave a detailed message and they will return your call as soon as possible.
-Our Surrender Counselors are out of the office on Wednesday and Sunday.
+If you're unable to speak directly with our Community Resources Coordinator please leave a detailed message and they will return your call as soon as possible.
+Our Community Resources Coordinator is out of the office on Wednesday and Sunday.

 2. Make An Appointment

-Southern Pines Animal Shelter takes in surrenders by appointment only.
+Southern Pines Animal Shelter practices care-based intake, which helps us ensure that we have the appropriate resources to properly care for all of the animals that we take in.
 This appointment system allows us to manage our intakes which has been instrumental in us becoming a no-kill shelter.
 We always strive to provide the animals at our shelter with the best care possible and often our capacity for care is directly affected by our intake.
-Our surrender counselor is happy to discuss your availability to surrender and find a time that works for both you and our organization.
+Our Community Resources Coordinator is happy to discuss your availability to surrender and find a time that works for both you and our organization.
 Please keep in mind our surrender wait times vary from a couple of days to up to six weeks during our busy season.
 We accept animals from the entire state of Mississippi and we intake around 7,000 animals annually, consisting almost entirely of just cats and dogs.
-Beginning January 1, 2019 we will no longer be taking in community cats from outside of our contract area.
+Beginning January 1, 2019, we are no longer taking in community cats from outside of our contract areas.
 Please visit our community cats page to determine if this may apply to you.

-At the time you make an appointment the Surrender Counselor will give you the next steps in the process but I will outline them briefly here so you know what to expect.
+At the time you make an appointment the Community Resources Coordinator will give you the next steps in the process, but we will outline them briefly here so you know what to expect.

 3. Arrive at Your Scheduled Appointment Time and Date